Type 2 Diabetes Remission – expert proposed definition

-A new consensus report from an expert panel made up of representatives from the American Diabetes Association (ADA), European Association for the Study of Diabetes (EASD) and Diabetes UK [1,2,3] have proposes a standard definition for remission of type 2 diabetes.
-This new article outlines the different factors involved in that definition, as well as the proposed cut-offs.
+A new consensus report from an expert panel made up of representatives from the American Diabetes Association (ADA), European Association for the Study of Diabetes (EASD), and Diabetes UK [1,2,3] has proposed a standard definition for remission of type 2 diabetes.
+This article outlines the different factors involved in that definition, as well as the proposed cut-offs.

 In 2019, the Association of British Clinical Diabetologists and the Primary Care Diabetes Society [5] defined remission of type 2 diabetes as follows;